tigerwxu/gcm-cnn/README.md

 # gcm-cnn
-A PyTorch-based implementation of a convolutional neural network acting on CSV files that describe Global Circulation Models
+Honours dissertation - Forecasting NZ weather from Global Circulation Models using a convolutional neural network